 |Germinal Zone||A region where cell division and proliferation occurs during vertebrate central nervous system development consisting of 2 layers lining the ventricles (ventricular zone and subventricular zone).|

 Non-neuronal cells in the central nervous system and the peripheral nervous system that do not produce electrical impulses.
-Their function is to ensure homeostasis, form myelin, and provide support and protection for neurons.
+Their function is to ensure homeostasis, form myelin sheaths, and provide support and protection for neurons.
 Glia make up ~50% of our brain cells.

 |Global Neuronal Workspace (GNW)||